tenant dies in your rental property

 There is no federal law that requires landlords to inform new potential tenants that a previous occupant died on the premises.
 However, some states do require disclosure.

-For example, in California you have to disclose to potential tenants if anyone has died on the property within the last three years and how they died.
+For example, in California, you have to disclose to potential tenants if anyone has died on the property within the last three years and how they died.

 While you may not be required to actively disclose this information in other states, you must provide accurate and true information if this information is requested.

-You should expect it to take more than 30 days to procure a new tenant for the apartment since it may be difficult to show the apartment while it’s still being organized and cleaned out by grieving family members.
+You should expect it to take more than 30 days to procure a new tenant for the apartment since it may be challenging to show the apartment while it’s still being organized and cleaned out by grieving family members.

 Cautiously Continue Your Business